lnicola/blog/content/my-rust-2020-wishlist.md

 I think the general theme here will be integration or "playing well", on different levels.
 A lot of these here are not language changes, and most of them already exist in some form.
 Probably none of them are new ideas.

+I'm not going to assign priorities: priorities change, new issues are discovered, and contributors work on what they're interested in, not necessarily roadmap items.
+And some of the aspects I mention are requests for the community not the project members.

 ## Debugging experience

 Rust got a head start here because of its similarity to C and C++, and being able to use the debugging symbols implementation from LLVM.
 With a bit of patience and skill you can make `gdb` or `lldb` work decently enough with Rust programs.
 I think, however, that we could and should do better.
 We shouldn't aim to match the `gdb` experience for C++ programs, but rather for C# or Java-like integration.